Dirt 5 Xbox Series X gameplay trailer highlights next-gen benefits and enhanced 4K graphics

-Codemasters has released a new gameplay trailer for Dirt 5 running on the Xbox Series X.
+Codemasters released a new gameplay trailer that shows Dirt 5 running on the Xbox Series X.

 The short 30-second trailer gives you a look at the off-road racing game running on the Xbox Series X and highlights some of the key benefits of the next-gen version.
 Hitting the dirt track with enhanced 4K visuals at 60fps, Dirt 5 also includes a shiny 120fps option to really rev things up on the next-gen hardware.
 Another key benefit is faster loading times, which have been vastly improved on the next-gen console.